-Black tea was found to reduce stress and helped with relaxation, as evidenced by a study that was done on a group of healthy males with a mean age of 33.
+Black tea was found to reduce stress and help with relaxation, as evidenced by a study that was done on a group of healthy males with a mean age of 33.
 They were split into two groups, with one drinking black tea and the other a placebo caffeinated beverage with zero benefits that you would normally find in tea.
 After being issued duties to do which would strain their heart rate, pulse and stress, the results were astounding.
 The cortisol levels of the group that consumed black tea were significantly lower than the group that took fake tea.
 (Just in case you didn’t know, cortisol is a hormone usually produced in the adrenal cortex in response to stress).
-The participants in the first group also reported to be more wound up upon finishing the tasks.
+The participants in the first group also reported being more wound up upon finishing the tasks.

-Please kinly notice here, Black tea will not completely get rid of stress, but it definitely calms the stress hormones.
+Please kindly notice here, Black tea will not completely get rid of stress, but it definitely calms the stress hormones.
 As if that’s not enough, black tea can also improve energy, thanks to L-theanine, an amino acid that pushes up your energy and motivation levels in no way coffee does.
 You might want to pick up black tea tomorrow morning, instead of that mug of star bucks you have been enjoying for the last so many years.

 Free radicals are highly reactive, due to an unpaired electron which endlessly seeks (often destructively) another electron to find equilibrium.
 Antioxidants have that extra electron and neutralize the otherwise damaging effects.

 Black tea has been tested in the lab on rats and other animals and found to minimize cancerous tumors in prostate, breast, lung, stomach, and ovarian cancer.
 Antioxidants in black tea are able to absorb free radicals as the main agents of decreased risk of cancer.
 Plenty of tests have still to be done on humans to verify the possibility of these benefits.
-Findings in laboratory studies on animals and meta-analysis of studies note that green tea and black tea are also associated with prevention and slowing of cancer cells in colon, liver, breast and prostate cells.
+Findings in laboratory studies on animals and meta-analysis of studies note that green tea and black tea are also associated with the prevention and slowing of cancer cells in the colon, liver, breast, and prostate cells.

 Black tea contains great amounts of tannin which have the ability to fight diarrhea.
 As you know, too much diarrhea causes dehydration.
-Drinking black tea restores this large amounts of fluids lost because it contains vital nutrients and fluids that help replenish your body’s resources.
+Drinking black tea restores the large amounts of fluids lost because it contains vital nutrients and fluids that help replenish your body’s resources.
 Black tea also protects the stomach lining from acids and pathogens, which are the usual causes of ulcers.

 Possible Diabetes Treatment

 If you are wondering how black tea affects blood sugar levels and cataracts, the answer is simple.
 Studies show that restraint of glucose absorption is normally done by polysaccharides.
 Antioxidants found in black tea, boost immunity and also have antihypertensive properties.
-Studies also show that drinking black tea restrains alpha-glucosidase, the enzyme that turns starch to glucose.
+Studies also show that drinking black tea restrains alpha-glucosidase, the enzyme that turns starch into glucose.
 Conversely, the immune system can be boosted by taking in black tea.
 Common colds are also known to be rather afraid of black tea.

-Black tea can also be the cure to various kinds of headaches.
+Black tea can also be the cure for various kinds of headaches.
 For example, it can cure a tension headache since it minimizes stress as we have already seen.
 In fact, it might be more effective than your average painkillers.
 Unlike many caffeinated drinks, black tea can easily help you relax because of the antioxidants in it.

 Interested to note, however, is that black tea contains caffeine so it may not help you if you are susceptible to caffeine headaches and drink coffee and caffeinated sodas.
 Black tea contains about half the amount of caffeine you would find in coffee.
 Although antioxidants are found in coffee, they are absent in caffeinated sodas.
-Before running to black tea as the cure for your headaches, ensure that you know he real causes.
+Before running to black tea as the cure for your headaches, ensure that you know the real causes.

 Minimizes Risk of Parkinson’s Disease

 You may have heard rumors that black tea reduces the chances of contracting Parkinson’s disease.
 They are true.
-A scientific research showed that 71 percent of those who consumed black tea daily in a 12-year study were less likely to develop Parkinson’s disease.
-The study proved that drinking black tea is directly proportional to increase in protection against the crippling effects of the disease.
+Scientific research showed that 71 percent of those who consumed black tea daily in a 12-year study were less likely to develop Parkinson’s disease.
+The study proved that drinking black tea is directly proportional to an increase in protection against the crippling effects of the disease.
 Black tea was used alongside caffeinated and decaffeinated varieties of tea and black tea “conferred protection, suggesting compounds other than caffeine were responsible.”
 So there you have it: if you drink black regularly, your chances of suffering a stroke are lower.